jerschro/how_to_dft/docs/syllabus/spring25syllabus.md

 ## Meeting Times

-* Meeting With Jeremy - TBD.
+* Meeting With Jeremy - Tuesdays at 9:30 in MEN 216A.
 * Group Meeting - Thursdays at 5:15pm in MEN 103.

 ## Goals For The Semester